scrubbbbs/cbird/doc/cbird-devel.md

 Minor Bugs
 =========================
-- ~~max matches (-p.mm) is off by one in the final result~~ v0.5.1
+- ~~max matches (-p.mm) is off by one in the final result~~ fixed v0.5.1
 - maybe scale up small svg prior to indexing
 - 64-bit image support
 - colordescriptor somewhat non-deterministic, could be a bug
 - auto-vacuum database once in a while, maybe have a delete counter
 - dctfeature hash logic seems flawed, needs analysis
-- ffmpeg deprecations, requires older branch to compile
+- ~~ffmpeg deprecations, requires older branch to compile~~ fixed v0.6.2
 - ~~replace qPrintable() used for file path with qUtf8Printable or QString~~ v0.6
 - maybe problem with some chars in filenames, dirs ending in "!" are skipped by scanner
-- ~~MGLW scale-to-fit does not work when diff image enabled~~ v0.6
+- ~~MGLW scale-to-fit does not work when diff image enabled~~ fixed v0.6
 - MGLW up/down key selection swaps sides (scroll wheel does not)
 - MGLW: delete multi-select as one batch
 - MGLW: suppress QIR eof warnings from thread cancellation
 - MGLW: load next row loses focus item on some systems (gnome?)
 - ~~MGLW: template match (T) hides diff image / doesn't restore after reset (F5)~~ fixed v0.6
 - MGLW: rename folder doesn't update all affected viewer paths
-- ~~Windows: titlebar/dialogs do not use native theme~~ won't fix, req wm bypass
 - MGLW: difference image clips white/light shades of grayscale images
-- Windows: white flash when MGLW is displayed
 - replace getenv() calls with qt version
 - weeds: when deleting a file, do something about broken weeds condition
 - weeds: add something to report and fix broken weed records, maybe part of -update
+- Theme: background shade stacks up with context menu

 Theme